-Whether you are Nigerian working and living at home or in the UK, US, Canada, Australia, South Africa, or any part of the world, this guide is all you need to begin your journey to owning a share of the booming property market here in Lagos state.
+Whether you are a Nigerian working and living at home or in the UK, US, Canada, Australia, South Africa, or any part of the world, this guide is all you need to begin your journey to owning a share of the booming property market here in Lagos state.

 Reasons why you should buy your first property now in Lagos:

 - The value of land in Lagos is on the rise as development spread to every part of the state.
 A land acquired within a strategic area for N600k-N1m could skyrocket to N4 – N6 million in a year.
-For instance, as at 2011-2013, you could buy a plot of land for less than N300,000 at Ibeju Lekki but now the average selling price, following the announcement of a plan to cite Dangote refinery in that region, is around N1-2million per plot.
+For instance, as of 2011-2013, you could buy a plot of land for less than N300,000 at Ibeju Lekki but now the average selling price, following the announcement of a plan to cite Dangote refinery in that region, is around N1-2million per plot.
 Besides, real estate surveyors are projecting N8-10million by the time the area is fully industrialised.

-- There are companies looking for land or home to rent or lease as they branch out to reach more target market which gives rise to increasing demand for a property close to the emerging communities.
+- There are companies looking for land or home to rent or lease as they branch out to reach more target markets which gives rise to increasing demand for a property close to the emerging communities.
 You can take advantage of this trend, position yourself by buying land in this area ahead of the opportunities.

-- Another emerging opportunity in real estate market is a shared office model also known as co-working space, a term use to describe an SME cost-saving model adopted by property investors.
-Here, small businesses come together to share office while paying a fraction as rentals.
+- Another emerging opportunity in the real estate market is a shared office model also known as co-working space, a term use to describe an SME cost-saving model adopted by property investors.
+Here, small businesses come together to share offices while paying a fraction as rentals.
 You can also buy a property, develop and lease to SMEs.

 Here are basic steps to buying genuine and affordable plots of land for sale in Lagos Nigeria

 - Ask a Real Estate Agent – Talk to a registered property agent with a track record of successful transactions and happy clients, tell him what you want and your budget.
 Be very straight to tell him to weed out properties under government acquisitions and out of Omonile boys.
-This will save you time and energy as you wouldn’t want to pay for a land in Lagos and receive a notice that such property is already marked by the Lagos state government for a specific project.
+This will save you time and energy as you wouldn’t want to pay for land in Lagos and receive a notice that such property is already marked by the Lagos state government for a specific project.

 - After you are satisfied with the first and second one, go for site inspection yourself as it’s very important that you take a first-hand site visit to where you want to buy the property.
 What if I am not in Lagos Nigeria?
 You can request a 360 video recording of the region from your agent or a trusted person.
 This will help you see what you are buying and allay fear.

-- You will also have an idea or estimate of what the place might look in the nearest future based on what you spot.
+- You will also have an idea or estimate of what the place might look like in the nearest future based on what you spot.

 - Nearness to high tension is risky and such property might be exposed to the danger that comes with cable wires.
 You need to check this too during a site inspection.

-- Don’t forget to check the topography, how sloppy the land is and the texture of the soil so you don’t buy a land that holds water.
-In summary, it should be a dry land not sand filled.
+- Don’t forget to check the topography, how sloppy the land is and the texture of the soil so you don’t buy land that holds water.
+In summary, it should be dry land not sand filled.

 - If you are ok with the land after checking all these, you can connect hire a Surveyor to help you measure the land.